To book Brian Cox CBE FRS please contact your JLA Agent.

 Brian brings scientific discovery to life for millions; he is also a leading physicist, recreating the conditions 1/000000000th of a second after Big Bang “to confirm the universe’s underlying simplicity.”
 With breathtaking images, Brian shows how science shocks and excites our imagination.
 He also sets out the case for co-ordinated investment in science as key to job creation and growth.

-Arguably the UK's best known experiemental physicist, Professor Brian Cox's books and TV programmes have been read and watched around the world and credited with making science engaging and accessible to millions.
-With his down-to-earth, likeable enthusiasm, Brian is frequently labelled a 'rock star scientist'.
-Once the keyboard player for D:Ream, he has come a long way to his position as Professor of Particle Physics at Manchester University and a key part of the ATLAS and the CERN Large Hadron Collider projects.
+Arguably the UK's best known experimental physicist, Professor Brian Cox's books and TV programmes have been read and watched around the world and credited with making science engaging and accessible to millions.
+With his down-to-earth, likeable enthusiasm, Brian is frequently labelled a 'rock star scientist', in part due to his time as a professional musician.
+He is now the Professor of Particle Physics at Manchester University and a key part of the ATLAS experiment at the CERN Large Hadron Collider.

 An International Fellow of the Explorers Club Brian was awarded the prestigious Lord Kelvin Award for his work in promoting science to all.
 When not filming around the world, Brian writes for a range of newspapers and journals and co-hosts Radio 4's Infinite Monkey Cage, the comedy and science programme.
 He and his friend and co-host Robin Ince examine the big and not-so-big science questions alongside comedians, scientists and celebrities both on air and on tour.
 Brian also serves as the Royal Society’s Professor for Public Engagement in Science.